 Jamie Guiney is a literary fiction writer from County Armagh, Northern Ireland.
-His short stories have been published internationally and he has been nominated twice for the 'The Pushcart Prize' with his stories 'A Quarter Yellow Sun' and 'The Cowboy.'
+His debut short story collection 'The Wooden Hill' is due for publication in 2018 with Epoque Press.
+Jamie's short stories have been published internationally and he has been nominated twice for the 'The Pushcart Prize.'

 Jamie is a graduate of the Faber & Faber Writing Academy and has twice been a judge for short story competition 'The New Rose Prize.'
 His work has been backed by the Northern Ireland Arts Council through several Individual Artist Awards and he has also been chosen by Lagan Online as one of their New Original Writers.

-Jamie favours the short story genre, believing it to be the closest written prose to the traditional art of storytelling, and has just completed his second novel 'The Judgement of Moses Crowe.'
+Jamie favours the short story genre, believing it to be the closest written prose to the traditional art of storytelling.

 As part of his writing practice, Jamie attends courses and works with people in the industry to improve his skills.
 Jamie has previously attended: